burlachenkok/exploring-python3/python3-note.md

 You can use various formatting rules described here to configure output: https://docs.python.org/3.11/library/string.html#formatspec

-Since Python 3.6 is in the interpreter, a string interpolation feature has been added (https://www.python.org/dev/peps/pep-0498/).
+Since Python 3.6 a string interpolation feature has been added (https://www.python.org/dev/peps/pep-0498/) in the interpreter.
 It is presented in Bash and similar scripting languages.
 Example:
 ```python
 a = 123
 print (f"Hello {a}")
 ```

 The f-string form is known as a formatted string literal.
-To use formatted string literals, you should begin a string with `for `F` before the opening quotation mark.
+To use formatted string literals, you should begin a string with `f` or `F` before the opening quotation mark in the form of <`'`>, <`"`>, <`"""`>, <`'''`>.

 Inside this string, you can write an arbitrary Python expression between `{` and `}`.
-For example, you can refer to variables or literal values.
+Also, you can refer to variables or literal values.
 During using f-string you can pass an integer after the `:`.
 It will cause that field to be a minimum number of characters wide.
 This is useful for making columns line up.
 Example:
 ```python
 a = 123
 print (f"Hello {a:10}")
 ```

 Next, there is one extra feature that can be useful during debugging.
 The `=` specifier can be used to expand an expression too:
-* Text of the expression in text form
+* Text of the expression in the form of the text
 * An equal sign
 * Representation of the evaluated expression